threefoldtech/zos/bins/README.md

 ## Package system

-The build system use a simple mechanism which build differents « packages ».
+The build system use a simple mechanism which build different « packages ».
 Each packages are defined on the package directory.
 A package is a directory, the directory name is the package name.
 Inside this directory, you need a bash script called with the package name.